 Water retention: Are there natural diuretics?

-First, fluid retention can be caused by a number of medical conditions and some medications.
-So it's important to talk to your doctor about possible causes of fluid retention before trying to treat it yourself.
-Second, some herbs and supplements can worsen medical problems you have or interact with medications you take.
+Fluid retention can be caused by a number of medical conditions and some medications.
+So it's important to talk to your doctor about possible causes of fluid retention before you try to treat it yourself.
+Also, some herbs and supplements can worsen medical problems you have or interact with medications you take.

 In theory, natural diuretics may help relieve fluid retention by making you urinate more.
-But there is little if any scientific evidence of their diuretic effects, so you may not find them effective.
+But there's little — if any — scientific evidence to prove that these herbs or supplements have diuretic effects, so you may not find them effective.